Nigel Benn has sensationally confirmed his intention to lace up the gloves one last time against Steve Collins.

 “What are my thoughts?
 My thoughts are as follows: Nigel Benn, there’s only one fight the public wants to see.
 So he can get on with what he’s doing while I train and re-engineer the structure so that I can tear him a new one,” Eubank exclusively told World Boxing News.

 Is Eubank open to fighting the potential winner?

 “Let’s see what happens, we’ll see,” he said.

-Eubank continued on to complement the spirit of the Irish.
+Eubank continued to complement the spirit of the Irish.

 “Everyone is thinking of him as an MMA fighter, thinking of him as a tough man.
 You’re missing the point, the fighter is Irish and that is God’s wrath at work,” he added.

-Chris Eubank Jr makes his first defence of the IBO title against Arthur Abraham on July 15 at the SSE Arena, Wembley.
+Chris Eubank Jr makes his first defense of the IBO title against Arthur Abraham on July 15 at the SSE Arena, Wembley.

 The fight will be live on ITV Box-Office for UK fans.